Social Media Strategy For Your Business

 Step 7: Create & Curate Content.

 Once you’ve set your KPIs, it’s now finally time to create your content.
 As mentioned, your posting schedule should be detailed enough that you know exactly what content to create and when to post it.
-You must create content that your audience is going to engage with — it should come as no surprise that a successful social media strategy for business relies on stellar content, from the graphics to the copy.
+You must create content that your audience is going to engage with.
+It should come as no surprise that a successful social media strategy for business relies on stellar content, from the graphics to the copy.

 Step 8: Review and refine.